-Q Can I carry a gun on campus as a means of self-protection?
+Q Can I carry a gun on University property as a means of self-protection?

-A No. The carrying or possession of firearms and/or other weapons on campus by anyone other than authorized law enforcement officers, such as Pitt police or city of Pittsburgh police, is absolutely prohibited.
+A No. The carrying or possession of firearms and/or other weapons on University property by anyone other than authorized law enforcement officers, such as Pitt Police or city of Pittsburgh Police, is absolutely prohibited.

 Q How do I report suspected child abuse or sexual misconduct with a child at the University?

 A Anyone affiliated with the University who has reasonable cause to suspect child abuse, including but not limited to sexual abuse, shall make an immediate and direct report to Child Line either electronically at compass.state.pa.us/cwis or by calling 1-800-932-0313.
 Immediately thereafter, the individual also must make an immediate and direct report to the Pitt Police or the Office of University Counsel.
 Retaliation is strictly prohibited against anyone who makes a good faith report of suspected child abuse or who participates in a related investigation.
 View more information on reporting child abuse.

 A The University Police have a voluntary confidential reporting option through the anonymous tip form.
 This form can be completed on the Pitt Police website or within the Rave Guardian app.

 The Office of Compliance, Investigations, and Ethics also has an anonymous reporting option through the Pitt Concern Connection (PCC).
 Reports can be made through PCC.

 In addition, the Clery Act allows individuals working at the University as professional and/or pastoral counselors to be exempt from reporting crimes to law enforcement, but these counselors are encouraged to inform those they are counseling about the voluntary confidential reporting option.